rdev02/hugo-blog/content/code/nokia-ovi-suite.md

   </ul>

   <div>
-    &nbsp;&nbsp; &nbsp;But for those the are great news: Good ol&#8217; PC Suite is not removed with Ovi upgrade 🙂 So you can still use it if you wish to&#8230;
+        But for those the are great news: Good ol&#8217; PC Suite is not removed with Ovi upgrade 🙂 So you can still use it if you wish to&#8230;
   </div>

   <div>
-    &nbsp;&nbsp; &nbsp;Generally Ovi is a much better tool for daily sync then PC Suite was.
+        Generally Ovi is a much better tool for daily sync then PC Suite was.
 I literally enjoy using it.
-And most of the PC Suite functionality preserved.&nbsp;
+And most of the PC Suite functionality preserved.
   </div>

   <div>
-    &nbsp;&nbsp; &nbsp;I didn&#8217;t use the Ovi store &#8211; the main purpose of all this thing :):):) but I used maps service and it is pretty decent.
+        I didn&#8217;t use the Ovi store &#8211; the main purpose of all this thing :):):) but I used maps service and it is pretty decent.
 Keeping in mind that you can download the maps for different regions and upload them to your mobile beforehand makes it a very useful thing, specially if you have a gen5 Nokia.
   </div>
 </div>